Artbat03/Palomo13DEMO_REEL/README.md

 # Palomo13DEMO_REEL
 Palomo 13: Tenemos Un Problema is a game developed by a group of 3 people: Laia, Àngels and me, Júlia.
 We made all the level design, the textures, the models, the VFX, the programming, the history and part of the UI.

+Made with Unity, ZBrush, Maya, Substance Painter and Procreate.

 HISTORY

 // English